About the Park River Area Community Endowment Fund

 or contact Amy Stromsodt, NDCF Development Director, at 701-795-1531.

-Since the Park River Community Endowment Fund’s inception in 1983, & the Chris Rostvet Memorial Fund in 1999, nearly $294,000 in 179 grants has been awarded.
+Since the Park River Area Community Endowment Fund’s inception in 1983, & the Chris Rostvet Memorial Fund in 1999, over $318,600 in 186 grants has been awarded.
 Recent grant awards are listed below.

 Grants Awarded in 2021